lkdjiin/happy_phone_number/README.markdown

 where "aa" is the ISO code of the country.
 See [ISO country codes] [1].

-Put this file in the lib/ folder.
-Then follow the structure of an existed formatter (fr_format.rb is a good starting point).
+Put this file in the lib/happy_phone_number/ folder.
+Then follow the structure of an existed formatter:

+  * fr_format.rb is a good starting point
+  * dk_format.rb is the simplest one
+  * be_format.rb is a little more complex

 Feel free to ask for help if you have any troubles.